GLOBAL ACTION TEAM (GAT)

 Cindy Gregg, PID

-As always, thank you for all that you do as “We Unite in Kindness and Diversity.”
-Thanks, especially, to our veterans, and may you have a very Happy Thanksgiving.
+As always, thank you for all that you do to “Serve from the Heart.”
+May you have a very safe, happy, and blessed Thanksgiving.

 Yours in Service and Friendship,